 (Staff is currently working remotely in response to COVID-19 and state mandates.
 Staff may be reached by phone or email during business hours.)

 See holiday closures below.

 Andrew began working with Washington State PTA in December 2018.
-He is excited to use his years of experience in association management to work on the continued success and sustainability of WSPTA.
+He is grateful to put his years of experience to work on the continued success and sustainability of WSPTA.

 The WSPTA mission resonates with Andrew because of the diversity of his own educational experiences.
-He sees the patchwork quilt of differing styles, level and quality of his own experiences, reflected in our hopes for children across the state.
-He looks forward to “working with the Washington State PTA in an effort to ensure that all students have consistent, quality education in our state.”
+He sees the patchwork quilt of differing styles, including the level and quality of his own experiences, reflected in our hopes for children across the state.
+He takes pride in “working with Washington State PTA to ensure that all students have consistent, quality education in our state.”

 If you have questions for our executive director, please email email@example.com.

 Robert joined Washington State PTA in September 2019.
 He arrived with a decade’s worth of experience working in the non-profit/governmental sectors and was even a professional playwright in a past life.
 He’s now your go-to guy for questions pertaining to the membership database and dues billing/invoices.
 His proudest accomplishments at Washington State PTA include creating database training materials for local leaders and helping put on two virtual conventions during the COVID-19 pandemic.

 When Robert looks to the future of PTA, he hopes to see an organization that has adapted to generational shifts, yet still strives toward its core goal of ensuring the success of children, families, and communities.
 He believes living the PTA mission means being a good neighbor and investing time in one’s community.